Saket-Kumar-Pawan/Messaging-App/README.md

 # Messaging-App
-Group chat application based on java
+A Group chat application in Java -In this post, a group chat application using Multi-cast-Socket (Java Platform SE 7) class is discussed.
+A Multi-castSocket is a (UDP) Datagram-Socket, with additional capabilities for joining
+“groups” of other multicast hosts on the internet